 Can conditions be imposed?

-What happens when I cannot comply with my consent conditions?
+What happens if you can’t comply with the consent conditions

 Contact us.
-The Council is keen to work alongside you to resolve any difficulties that may arise.
+We are keen to work alongside you to resolve any difficulties that may arise.

 The Resource Management Act 1991 grants Councils a number of enforcement mechanisms to deal with non-compliance, including infringement and abatement notices, enforcement orders and prosecution.
 We will use any of these we consider appropriate.